g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 **ATTENTION: use the Cartographic MacroGroups only if you need them.**

-See chapter [Hierarchical organization of WebGis services and types of Users](https://g3w-suite.readthedocs.io/en/v.3.4.x/user_groups_organization.html#hierarchical-organization-of-webgis-services-and-types-of-users-roles) to learn more about this aspect.
+See chapter [Hierarchical organization of WebGis services and types of Users (roles)](https://g3w-suite.readthedocs.io/en/v.3.1.x/user_groups_organization.html#hierarchical-organization-of-webgis-services-and-types -of-users-roles) to learn more about this aspect.

 For example, you can create a **Macrogroup** to collect a series of **Cartographic Groups** belonging to the same Administration (single Municipality within a Union of Municipalities) or more simply to have main containers that contain second level groupings (Groups).